bbauska/HTML5-Basics/README.md

 <h3>Q. How can you highlight text in HTML?</h3>

-The `<mark>` HTML element represents text which is marked or highlighted for reference or notation purposes, due to the marked passage\'s relevance or importance in the enclosing context.
+The `<mark>` HTML element represents text which is marked or highlighted for reference or notation purposes, due to the marked passage's relevance or importance in the enclosing context.

 **Example:**